Meghalaya Tourist Places

 Meghalaya has several eateries offering a variety of cuisines at affordable prices.
 Excellent Chinese cuisine is its specialty.
 Among Meghalaya’s top eateries are the following:

-8. Which markets are the best for shopping in Meghalaya?
+8. Which are the best markets to go shopping in Meghalaya?

 Meghalaya has a variety of retail markets where a wide range of goods, including handicrafts and western fashion, may be bought.
 Meghalaya’s well-known retail establishments include: